CloudSlang/docs/cloudslang_dsl_reference.rst

 +-----------------+------------+-----------+---------------------------+-------------------------+------------------------------+

 Variable names in CloudSlang files cannot contain localized characters.
-When using the CLI, CloudSlang will use the encoding found in the CLI configuration file for input values.
+When using the CLI, CloudSlang will use the encoding found in the CLI :ref:`configuration file <configure_cli>` for input values.
 If no encoding is found in the configuration file, the CLI will use the default charset of the Java virtual machine.

 The general structure of CloudSlang files is outlined here.
 Some of the properties that appear are optional.
 All CloudSlang keywords, properties